DAK404/Mosaic/Information/Mosaic/Readme.txt

        FEATURES
 _______________________

-- Enhanced Real Time Chat (over LAN only for now)
-- Censoring subsystem to keep the conversation civil and clean
 - User database for easy user management and convenience
 - Faster downloads of files using the given download links (does not load the advertisements on pages to be loaded along with the actual download content.
 One member can fetch the link so others can download it easily)
 - Easy OTA updates with quick and automated installation
 - Small size of program, memory footprint and high performance